Hop into the water vessel of your choice and prepare to discover a new side of the nation's capital.

 As exciting waterfront destinations pull more visitors and locals closer and closer to the river, you might be surprised to know what’s waiting just beyond DC's shoreline.
 The area’s top boating and tour companies provide plenty of unique experiences on the water and there’s never been a better time to seek an off-land escape on the Potomac and Anacostia rivers.

-The expansion of Potomac Riverboat Company’s water taxi service brings more connectivity to the waterfront than ever.
-From March through December, you can hop on or hop off at any docking in Alexandria, Georgetown, The Wharf, National Harbor or National Mall.
-Passes start at $10 and an annual pass grants guests unlimited departures all season for just $175.
+City Cruises by Hornblower's Potomac Water Taxi brings more connectivity to the waterfront than ever.
+From March through December, you can hop on or hop off at any docking in Alexandria, Georgetown or The Wharf or National Harbor.

-One of the more unique ways to get out on the water, Embark DC boat cruises start at $375 per hour.
+One of the more unique ways to get out on the water, Embark DC boat cruises present fascinating experiences.
 Cruise captains are able to provide a narrated tour and they’ll happily accommodate any fishing, sightseeing, picnicking or custom-created adventure – that includes taking you wherever you want to go, from Mount Vernon to Old Town Alexandria to The Yards and more.

 There’s a reason catching the fireworks aboard a boat is among the top places to catch the Fourth of July fireworks.
-Fourth of July dinner cruises on Odyssey and Spirit of Washington book months in advance, and with good reason.
+Fourth of July dinner cruises book months in advance, and with good reason.
 No vantage point in the city can really match the panoramic display you’ll find on the water.